Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Challenges and future directions

 \section{Challenges and future directions}

-Whereas the first publications on music and emotion surfaced in the 1930s \cite{hevner1936experimental}, we have not yet reached the stage where models can reach human-like performance (e.g. $>$ 95\% accuracy).
+Whereas the first publications on music and emotion surfaced in the 1930s \cite{hevner1936experimental}, current MER models still struggle to match human performance in emotion recognition.
 The field of MER still faces several challenges and various opportunities for future exploration remain, ranging from overcoming data limitations to the integration of emerging technologies.
-Understanding and addressing these challenges is crucial for advancing the field and unlocking its full potential.
+Understanding and addressing these challenges is crucial for advancing the field.

 \textbf{Dataset limitations} One of the primary challenges in MER is the scarcity of large, diverse, copyright-cleared, emotion-annotated datasets.
-Limited datasets hinder the development and evaluation of robust MER models, leading to potential biases and generalization issues.
+Limited datasets hinder the development and evaluation of robust MER models, leading to potential biases and generalization issues, and also prevent the establishment of reliable performance benchmarks across studies.

 We have recently seen advances in this area with the release of larger datasets such as MTG-Jamendo \cite{bogdanov2019mtg}, Music4all \cite{santana2020music4all}, MuSe \cite{akiki2021muse}, which contain 18k, 109k, and 90k instances respectively.
 Whereas MTG-Jamendo and MuSe are available under a Creative Commons licence, however, Music4all contains copyrighted tracks.
 In addition, when exploring datasets, we notice that they are often skewed towards one particular genre.
 For instance, the DEAM dataset \cite{aljanaki2017developing} consists mostly of rock and electronic music genres, while the VGMIDI dataset is focused solely on video game soundtracks.

 To deal with the current dataset size limitations, techniques such as unsupervised pretrained may be helpful.
 With this technique, latent representations are first learned using unlabeled datasets.
 This evolution has led to some available large-scale audio encoders such as the Variational Auto Encoder used in \cite{melechovsky2023mustango}, and the AST Audio Spectrogram Transformer presented in \cite{gong2021ast}, as well as various recently developed neural audio encoders (e.g. Descript Audio Codec \cite{kumar2024high}).
 These novel pretrained representations may help deal with the limiting size of emotion-annotated datasets.